minus27/scrape-fiddle-config/README.md

 # scrape-fiddle-config
-Add a button to capture Fastly Fiddle configuration components
+Tampermonkey script that adds a button to Fastly Fiddle to capture its configuration components